TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

 If you are using Let's Encrypt in a multi-tenant {{% tts %}} environment, make sure you specify all tenant addresses in the TLS configuration of `ttn-lw-stack-docker.yml`.
 Read more in the [TLS section]({{< ref "/getting-started/installation/configuration#tls" >}}).

 Certificates will automatically be requested the first time you access {{% tts %}}.
 You will notice that the page takes some time to load while certificates are obtained in the background.

+Once you have created the `acme` folder and given it appropriate permissions, move on to [run {{% tts %}}]({{< ref "/getting-started/installation/running-the-stack" >}})!

 ### Using Custom Certificates